 In addition to exploring opera and the English and American Art song genres, this week-long immersive experience will prepare the high school singer for the college audition process through a review of college music programs throughout the country.
 Mock audition classes and one-on-one voice lessons with the U of M voice faculty will provide students with the opportunity to practice audition techniques needed for the audition.
 Daily classes will take place at the School of Music in Ferguson Hall located on the U of M West Bank campus.
 Evenings will be occupied with various activities such as master classes, audition class, meet and greet information sessions, attending performances and enjoying social events.
 The week will culminate in a live-streamed public recital in Ultan Hall on the University of Minnesota Twin Cities campus.
 All participants will lodge in the Middlebrook dormitory conveniently situated across from Ferguson Hall.

 About the Program

 - Lyric diction for English art song: Students will learn the International Phonetic Alphabet (IPA) and apply it to the English song repertoire.

 - Interpretation of song: In-depth study of the interpretation of song through poetic readings and monologue work.

 - Acting: developing skills for the recital stage.

 - Private voice lessons and vocal coaching: The distinguished U of M voice faculty will focus on classical technique through age-appropriate repertoire.

 - Master classes: U of M voice faculty along with invited professional singers will present master classes focusing on age-appropriate repertoire, career opportunities, and college preparation.

 - Auditioning skills: preparation for auditioning for college programs through mock auditions.

 - Ensemble singing: singers will perform duets, trios, or quartets to learn to sing in the solo/ensemble venue.

-Public recital: The week of study will culminate in a final public recital in the recital hall followed by a luncheon reception with parents and friends.
+Public recital: The week of study will culminate in a final public recital in the recital hall followed by a reception with parents and friends.